guettli/programming-guidelines/README.rst

 Is config code or data?
 .......................

 This is a difficult question.
 At least at the beginning.
 For me most configuration is data, not code.
-That's why the config is in a database, not in a version control system.
+That's why the config is in a **database**, not in a text or source code file in a version control system.

 This has one major draw-back.
 All developers love their version control system.
 Most love git.
 At is such a secure place.
 Nothing can get lost or accidently modified.
-And if this would happen you can always revert to an old version.
+And if a change was wrong, you can always revert to an old version.
 It is like heaven.
 Isn't it?

 No it is not.
 The customer can't change it.
 The customer needs to call you and you need to do stupid repeatable useless work.

 For me configuration should be in the database.
 This way you can provide a GUI for the customer to change the config.

-Only the configuration and recipies for the configuration management is stored in git.
+The configuration and recipies for the configuration management is stored in git.
 But this is a different topic.
 If I speak about configuration management, then I speak mostly about configuring linux servers and networks.
 In my case this is nothing which my customer touches.

 ForeignKey from code to DB